 A lobby gift shop boasts plenty of Pocono Manor merchandise, and an outdoor pool and patio area feature live entertainment on a Friday and Saturday night throughout the summer months.

-The fenced-in pool is located just outside the main entrance, between the main lodge and outlying lodges.
-A tad small considering the size of the resort, but it is clean and inviting with plenty of chaise lounges and tables with umbrellas.
+The fenced-in pool is located just outside the main entrance, between the main inn and outlying lodges.
+It’s a tad small considering the size of the resort, but it is clean and inviting with plenty of chaise lounges and tables with umbrellas.
 Just beyond the fence is an outdoor bar and entertainment area, as well as hammock-like swings hanging from the trees.
 There is also a cozy family firepit area that serves up nightly S’mores.
-This communal area proves to be a great place to meet other guests, bring kids and families together, and generally have a good time both day and night.
+This communal area proves to be a great place to meet other guests, it brings kids and families together and generally provides for a good time both day and night.

-An events and activities building sits just beyond the pool and hosts an annual event called A Fireside Christmas, where families can gather around a tree, visit with Santa, and indulge in an old-fashioned holiday atmosphere.
+A special building for events and activities sits just beyond the pool and hosts an annual event called A Fireside Christmas, where families can gather around a tree, visit with Santa, and indulge in an old-fashioned holiday atmosphere.

 For guests seeking more activities, there is a sizeable arcade, a small movie theater, and an indoor pool located on the lower floor of the main lodge.
 So even on rainy days, there’s always something to do.

 Also on site is a small stable for horseback riding, which serves the resort as well as outside guests.
 A mini petting farm is attached to the horse stable and office, with a $3 admission fee.
 Perhaps ‘petting farm’ is a bit of an overstatement given that it houses just a handful of animals including 2 mini donkeys, 2 goats, a pig and some chickens, but small children no doubt will love it.
 As for horseback experiences, two riding packages are available – a one-hour guided tour that covers basic trails through the forest and is recommended for novice riders and a two-hour package that takes experienced guests on a more complicated ride to a local waterfall.